stgm/scientific-programming-1/python/animations/10 Animations.md

 ![](AnimationExampleSin1.gif)

 > As you can see, we call the function `pause()` in our code.
-We do so to give pyplot the opportunity to draw a new figure on the screen.
+We do this to give pyplot the opportunity to draw a new figure on the screen.
 This only happens during the pauses we give to pyplot.

 ## A moving line

 Creating a graph by using lists: a list of $$x$$-values and a list of $$y$$-values.
-If you repeatedly expand those lists you gain the following effect: the function $$f(x) = sin(x)$$ represented by a red line:
+If you repeatedly expand those lists you get the following effect: the function $$f(x) = sin(x)$$ represented by a red line:

     import math
     import numpy as np